Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Algebraic-geometric approach for irreducible KP soliton data in

-In \cite{AG3} we provided a construction associating a reducible $\mathtt M$-curve and real regular KP soliton divisor to the canonically oriented Le-network representing a given real regular irreducible soliton data $({\mathcal K}, [A])$ with $[A]\in\GTNN$, and such that the restriction of the divisor to the component $\Gamma_0$ is the Sato divisor.
-In this Section we generalize this construction to any PBDTP network representing $[A]$.
-We also prove the invariance of this KP divisor with respect to geometrical transformations of the graph and the weight gauge.
-In the case of reducible graphs there is an extra gauge freedom in fixing the weights representing the same point in the Grassmannian, and the divisor changes non-trivially with respect to this extra gauge freedom.
-This is natural since in this case the dimension of the parametrization space is strictly bigger than the dimension of the positroid cell.

-In the following we fix the regular irreducible soliton data $({\mathcal K}, [A])$, and for a given PBDTP network representing $[A]$ we present a \textbf{direct} construction of the algebraic geometric data associated to points in irreducible positroid cells of $\GTNN$. $\Gamma_0$ is the rational curve associated to Sato dressing and is equipped with a finite number of marked points: the ordered real phases ${\mathcal K} = \{ \kappa_1<\cdots<\kappa_n\}$, the essential singularity $P_0$ of the wave function and the Sato divisor $\DS$ as in Definition \ref{def:Sato_data}.
+From now on we fix the regular irreducible soliton data $({\mathcal K}, [A])$, and for a given plabic network representing $[A]$ we present a \textbf{direct} construction of the algebraic geometric data associated to points in irreducible positroid cells of $\GTNN$. $\Gamma_0$ is the rational curve associated to Sato dressing and is equipped with a finite number of marked points: the ordered real phases ${\mathcal K} = \{ \kappa_1<\cdots<\kappa_n\}$, the essential singularity $P_0$ of the wave function and the Sato divisor $\DS$ as in Definition \ref{def:Sato_data}.
 The normalized wave function $\hat \psi$ on $\Gamma_0 \backslash \{ P_0\}$ is the normalized Sato wave function (\ref{eq:SatoDN}).
 In the present paper, we do the following:

+\textbf{Main construction} {\sl Assume we are given a real regular bounded multiline KP soliton solution generated by the following soliton data: \begin{enumerate} \item A set of $n$ real ordered phases ${\mathcal K} =\{ \kappa_1<\kappa_2<\dots<\kappa_n\}$; \item A point $[A]\in \S \subset \GTNN$, where $\S$ is an irreducible positroid cell of dimension $|D|$. \end{enumerate} Let ${\mathcal N}$ be a plabic network in the disk in Postnikov equivalence class representing $[A]$ and let ${\mathcal G}$ be the graph of ${\mathcal N}$.
+Using Lam relations we extend the non-normalized Sato wave function to all internal half-edges.
+Two cases may occur: \begin{enumerate} \item There exists a time $\vec t_0$ such that at all half-edges the non-normalized wave function is different from $0$.
+This situation is generic.
+The last statement follows from the explicit formulas for half-edge vectors proven in \cite{AG4}, providing a rational expression for these vectors with non-trivial numerators and subtraction-free denominators. \item For special choices of positive edge weights there exists an edge such that the extended wave function is identically zero for all $\vec t$ at the corresponding double points. \end{enumerate}

+If the network is reduced, the second case cannot occur, see \cite{AG3}, \cite{A3}.
+In Section~\ref{sec:constr_null} we briefly sketch the construction of divisor in the second case, and we plan to study it thoroughly in future.